Macy's: 2005 acquisition of May by Federated

 By September 9, 2006, after renaming the former May Company stores, Macy's operated approximately 850 stores in the United States.
 To promote its largest and most recent expansion, Macy's used a version of the Martha and the Vandellas hit song, "Dancing in the Street", in its advertising.
 Also, the company took props from its annual Thanksgiving Day parade to various re-labeled stores throughout the nation, in what the company marketed as its "Parade on Parade".

 In October 2006, Federated Department Stores entered into an agreement with Zoom Systems to test more than 100 stores within retail giant Macy's.
 Terry Lundgren, CEO of Federated, raved about the ability to provide consumers with a convenient means to purchase iPods and other consumer electronics, saying "This is exciting because it brings most-wanted merchandise into stores in a unique new way....
 How cool is that?"
 Today, Macy's has converted its entire Electronics section in every store to (over 400) eSpot ZoomShops.

-Current operations under Macy's, Inc.